Compassion International: Shutdown in India

-Lack of Financial Transparency
+Lack of financial transparency

 Since 2019, Compassion stopped releasing a public Form 990 after reclassifying itself as a religious organization, or "an association of churches."
 Reclassification has been noted by several Christian ministry watchdogs as a growing trend among large Christian ministries.
 As a result, Compassion's Donor Confidence Score fell from 97 to 73 on MinistryWatch, and the organization is no longer rated on Charity Navigator due to the lack of Accountability & Finance beacon.

-Unsuccessful Domain Name Dispute
+Unsuccessful domain name dispute

 On 23 June 2025, Compassion International filed a complaint with CEPANI, demanding that the domain name compassion.be be transferred to them from the domain name holder - a humanitarian and human rights advocate - who had registered the domain in 2007 and directed it to the homepage of the Dalai Lama, the spiritual leader of the Gelug school of Tibetan Buddhism and a globally recognized symbol of peace, compassion, and Tibetan culture.
 On 28 August 2025, the third-party decider for CEPANI rejected Compassion International's argument and dismissed its complaint.
 The full decision is available through CEPANI.